nunomourinho/forensicVmAutopsyUserManual/docs/user/netdata.rst

-Netdata on ForensicVM Server
+:term:`Netdata` on :term:`ForensicVM Server`
 ============================

 Introduction
 ------------

-Netdata is a tool that helps watch over servers and apps in real-time.
-With ForensicVM Server, Netdata shows how the server is doing and makes sure everything runs smoothly.
+:term:`Netdata` is a tool that helps watch over servers and apps in real-time.
+With :term:`ForensicVM Server`, :term:`Netdata` shows how the server is doing and makes sure everything runs smoothly.

 Key Points
 ----------

-- **Real-time Look**: Netdata updates every second, helping catch issues fast.
+- **:term:`Real-time Look`**: :term:`Netdata` updates every second, helping catch issues fast.

 - **Sees Everything**: It checks everything - like how the CPU is used, memory use, disk activity, and how the network is doing.